College of Engineering

 College of Engineering students who wish to graduate with an Honors Degree in Engineering must be members of the Honors College in good standing.
 They must complete the major degree requirements and the requirements of the Honors College.
 Honors Degree requirements are compatible with all departmental and college requirements, but specific requirements vary with each engineering department’s program.
 It is particularly important that students pursuing an Honors Degree in Engineering consult carefully with an advisor in the College of Engineering and also in the Honors College before each registration to be sure all requirements are met.

-The Fast Track Program enables outstanding UTA senior undergraduate students in several disciplines to satisfy degree requirements leading to a master’s degree in that discipline while completing their undergraduate studies.
-When senior-level students are within 15 hours of completing their undergraduate degree requirements, they may take up to nine hours of graduate level coursework designated by the program to satisfy both undergraduate and graduate degree requirements.
+The Fast Track Program enables outstanding UTA senior undergraduate students in several disciplines to satisfy up to nine hours of graduate coursework leading to a master’s degree in that discipline while completing their undergraduate studies.
+When senior-level students are within 30 hours of completing their undergraduate degree requirements, they may take up to nine hours of graduate level coursework designated by the program to satisfy both undergraduate and graduate degree requirements.
 Interested undergraduate students should discuss this option with their advisors.
 Information is provided in the department section of this catalog, with details available in departmental offices.

 At this time, there are Fast Track programs in the following undergraduate programs: